compiler-explorer/compiler-explorer/docs/AddingALibrary.md

 libs=kvasir:boost:rangesv3
 ```

-This says there are three libraries with identifiers `abseil`, `boost` and `rangesv3`.
-CE will look for the keyx named
+This says there are three libraries with identifiers `kvasir`, `boost` and `rangesv3`.
+CE will look for the key named
 `libs.ID.versions` and `libs.ID.name`.
-The `ID` is the identifier we just set of the library being looked up.
+The `ID` is the identifier (The one we just set) of the library being looked up.
 The `name` key expects the human readable name of the library (Note that you can use spaces here!)
 The `versions` key expects another list, akin to the libs key itself.
 This time, you have to define the available versions
 for each library.